top of page

 • Setting: time and location of the story.

-• Plot: the story-telling, development, flashback, foreshadow, transition, surprise/open ending, etc.
+• Plot: the story-telling, development, flashback, foreshadowing, transition, surprise/open ending, etc.

 • Scene: opening, action (such as a car chase), love scene, ending, etc.